unixorn/awesome-zsh-plugins/README.md

 - [setpath](https://github.com/mys721tx/set_path) - Adds some local paths to your `fpath` and `$PATH`.
 - [shelf](https://github.com/ecmma/shelf) - Utility which can be used to bookmark and access directly any file using mnemonics.
 - [shell-fns](https://github.com/Hdoc1509/shell-fns) - Includes `git`, `neovim`, `npm`, `pip` extended functionality.
+- [shellcolor](https://github.com/SaltedBlowfish/zsh-shellcolor) - Changes the terminal background color based on the presence of a `.shellcolor` in the current directory.
 - [shellfirm](https://github.com/kaplanelad/shellfirm) - Shellfirm is a handy utility to help avoid running dangerous commands without an extra step of approval.
 When risky patterns is detected you will immediately get a small prompt challenge that will verify your action.
 - [shift-select](https://github.com/jirutka/zsh-shift-select) - Emacs shift-select mode for ZSH - select text in the command line using Shift, as in many text editors, browsers and other GUI programs.
 - [shortcuts](https://github.com/fairy-root/Zsh-Shortcuts-Plugin) - Enhance your terminal productivity with the Shortcuts plugin for [oh-my-zsh](https://ohmyz.sh/).
 Easily manage command shortcuts with robust features.